kadena-io/pact/docs/en/pact-reference.rst

        "sigs": [
          {
-           "sig": "[crypto signature by secret key of 'hash' value]", "pubKey": "[base16-format of public key of signing keypair]", "scheme": "ED25519" /* optional field, defaults to ED25519, will support other curves as needed */ }
+           "sig": "[crypto signature by secret key of 'hash' value]", "pubKey": "[base16-format of public key of signing keypair]"

+           /* optional field, defaults to full public key */ "addr": "[base16-format of address derived from public key]"

+           /* optional field, defaults to ED25519, will support other curves as needed */ "scheme": "ED25519 or ETH"
+         }
        ]
        "cmd": "[stringified transaction JSON]"
      }
+     // ... more commands
      ]
    }